 We often associate AIDS with America in the 1980s, because that is when it experienced its first major outbreak and caused immediate public alarm.
 There is anecdotal evidence, at least, that it dampened the sexual revolution.
 5 However, the global pandemic was just getting started in 1990.
 After its magnification in American gay communities, HIV spread much more quickly worldwide.
 The rate of new infections peaked in 1997, and annual deaths peaked in 2005 – hundreds of times deadlier than 20 years earlier.
 6

 HIV is a retrovirus, meaning that it infects its host with a nasty trick called reverse transcription.
-In transcription, DNA is used as a template to synthesize RNA, which in turn codes for proteins.
 A retrovirus is made of RNA.
 After infecting a victim, HIV reverse-transcribes itself into six genes, and then incorporates itself into the host’s own DNA!
-All subsequent copies of the victim’s infected cells also contain the new genes, which get transcribed into copies of the original retrovirus during normal human transcription.
+All subsequent copies of the victim’s infected cells also contain the new genes, which make copies of the original retrovirus during normal human transcription.
 7 HIV is also especially nefarious because it attacks the immune system itself.
 When the viral count becomes high enough, it begins to seriously compromise the immune system, the condition that is known as AIDS.
 In that condition, the victim is susceptible to all manner of infectious agents.

 B. The LGBT Movement